johnhester/matStats/README.md

 * Allow users to follow each other
     * Messaging between users
 * Allow users to tag each other in training sessions
-* Allow users to map out the flow of their game using a mind map

 # User Stories:
 * As a grappler, in order to track my training, I’d like to keep a log of my training sessions